True Spies Episode 39: The Money Spy

 NARRATOR: The Dominican Republic.
 An island nation in the Caribbean.
 There are worse places to end up.
 But beyond the good weather, Janosh and Victorya had practical reasons for their choice of destination.

 JANOSH NEUMANN: Back then, in 2008 [there were] not that many Russians on the ground.
 They had a small, really small Russian-speaking population, but not how it is right now.
-It was not really highly popular tourist destination for Russians as well, or people from former Soviet Union.
-And actually there is no Russian embassy in it.
+It was not really a highly popular tourist destination for Russians as well, or people from the former Soviet Union.
+And actually, there is no Russian embassy in it.
 Back in 2008, it was just a consulate.
 And I guess the consul was a local Dominican lady.